Akki-soni/Modern-Login-Page-Web/README.md

 ## Thank You &#10084;

-Thank you for exploring the StopWatch!
+Thank you for exploring the Modern Login Page!
 Your feedback is valuable.
 If you have any suggestions or thoughts, feel free to share them with us. 😊

 </div>